Stealth BioTherapeutics Submits Elamipretide New Drug Application to FDA for Treatment of Barth Syndrome

 Aug 24, 2021, 07:30 ET

 BOSTON, Aug.
-24, 2021 /PRNewswire/ -- Stealth BioTherapeutics Corp (Nasdaq: MITO), a clinical-stage biotechnology company focused on the discovery, development, and commercialization of novel therapies for diseases involving mitochondrial dysfunction, today announced the submission of a New Drug Application (NDA) to the U.S. Food and Drug Adminstration (FDA) for elamipretide, the company's lead product candidate, for the treatment of Barth syndrome, an ultra-rare genetic condition with no FDA- or EMA-approved therapies.
+24, 2021 /PRNewswire/ -- Stealth BioTherapeutics Corp (Nasdaq: MITO), a clinical-stage biotechnology company focused on the discovery, development, and commercialization of novel therapies for diseases involving mitochondrial dysfunction, today announced the submission of a New Drug Application (NDA) to the U.S. Food and Drug Administration (FDA) for elamipretide, the company's lead product candidate, for the treatment of Barth syndrome, an ultra-rare genetic condition with no FDA- or EMA-approved therapies.

 "Children and young adults affected by Barth syndrome are suffering from life limiting, progressive cardiomyopathy, exercise intolerance, and debilitating fatigue for which there are no approved treatment options," said Chief Executive Officer Reenie McCarthy.
 "We initiated our Barth syndrome development efforts at the request of the Barth syndrome community.
 We respect the patient community's perspective regarding its tolerance for some uncertainty of benefit in considering therapies for this ultra rare disease, and with our NDA submission, have answered its petition that we submit our application.
 We know that the FDA has similarly heard the voice of these patients, and we look forward to continued dialogue with the FDA as it evaluates our submission for filing and review."